Uplifting Words for You

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Dailyverses.net.
+With permission, I have extracted this picture-quote from Daily Verses.
 All rights reserved worldwide.

 Most of us are aware that conmen exist.
 Some of us even know the tricks they use to swindle people out of money.
-But did you know that conning can come from within us?
+But did you know that a conman can come from within you?

-As my friend Ngishili Njuguna observed, the conman within is of an entirely different nature.
-And his tricks are cleverly timed.
-He lurks, waiting for our weakest moments, then emerges and whispers to us through a voice within, "If there is someone who deserves to feel good, it's you."
+As my friend Ngishili Njuguna observed, the conman within is of a different nature.
+He lurks, waiting for our weakest moments to come, then crawls out of the woodwork to sweet-talk us into doing something wrong so that we can feel good.

-A lady I met on the internet and whose name I have forgotten once enlightened me that nothing encourages depression like oversleeping.
-From my own experiences, I would hasten to add that oversleeping also causes guilt.
-And the solution to overcoming the temptation to oversleep is reading something inspirational before going to bed at night and finding something fascinating to do after waking up in the morning.
+I believe the solution to oversleeping is reading something inspirational before going to bed at night and finding something fascinating to do after waking up in the morning.

 ---------------------------------------------------------------------